-These are the pronouns that students use and want their faculty to use when referring to them.
+These are the pronouns that students currently use and want their faculty to use when referring to them.

 Students who have gender-neutral names may also find this option useful.

 We may not always be able to tell which pronouns a person uses by their appearance or name.
-This is why students can opt to indicate their pronouns using the [email protected] option available and integrated with CourseWorks.
+This is why students can opt to indicate their pronouns using the You@Columbia option available and integrated with CourseWorks.

 Once registered, pronouns will appear in a course, they will appear in the students’ “Your Info” and “Class Info.”
 You can also access students’ name recordings here.
 Not all University systems are connected to each other, and not all information within University systems is automatically shared with other University community members.

 Students’ parents (or emergency contacts) will not see this information, nor will it appear on their transcript.
 Students’ will only have to register their pronouns and name recording once for all courses they are enrolled in.

 This function should be enabled by default for all classes on Courseworks.
 If you are having difficulty finding or enabling the Name and Pronoun Recordings function, the following steps should remedy this issue: